SOLVED: How To Start A Flooded Chainsaw Without Tools In Under A Minute

 This video from Steve’s Small Engine Saloon does exactly as the title suggests – it shows you how to unflood a chainsaw fast.

-Watch it or follow these simple steps:
+OR follow these simple steps:

 1. Engage the chainbrake